A Stability Principle for Learning under Non-Stationarity: Introduction

-Consider a canonical setup of online learning where, in each time period, a learner chooses a decision from a feasible set to minimize an unknown loss function, and observes a noisy realization of the loss through a batch of samples.
+More generally, consider a canonical setup of online learning where, in each time period, a learner chooses a decision from a feasible set to minimize an unknown loss function, and observes a noisy realization of the loss through a batch of samples.
 The decision is made based on historical data and incurs an excess loss, which is the difference between the learner's loss and the loss of the optimal decision.
 The learner's overall performance is measured by the cumulative excess loss, which is an example of the dynamic regret in online learning \citep{Zin03}.

 In the presence of non-stationarity, the historical observations gathered at different time periods are not equally informative for minimizing the present objective.
 Most learning algorithms are designed for stationary settings, which can lead to sub-optimal outcomes if applied directly.
 A natural idea is to choose a look-back window $k$, and use the observations from the most recent $k$ periods to compute an empirical minimizer.
-Increasing the window size typically reduces the stochastic error but may result in a larger bias.
-The optimal window size is smaller during fluctuating periods and larger in stable eras.
+Selecting a good window involves a bias-variance trade-off: increasing the window size typically reduces the stochastic error but may result in a larger bias.
+The optimal window is smaller during fluctuating periods and larger in stable eras.
 Unfortunately, such structural knowledge is often lacking in practice.